paudetseis/RfPy/docs/tutorials.rst

 ``--phase=PP``), going to lower magnitudes (e.g., ``--minmag=5. --maxmag=5.5``), by
 running the same line of command with those additional arguments.

+A new feature that has been added to this package is the ability to download data from Natural Resource Canada website for events that are not currently available in FDSN server.
+For this purpose you can use the key ``--nrcan`` to enable this ability.

 2. Re-calculate with different options
 ++++++++++++++++++++++++++++++++++++++